Our unique analysis of the bills Andrews sponsored and cosponsored provides insight into his position in the Senate.

 From Jan 1981 to Oct 1986, Andrews missed 97 of 2,366 roll call votes, which is 4.1%.
-This is better than the median of 5.7% among the lifetime records of senators serving in Oct 1986.
+This is on par with the median of 5.7% among the lifetime records of senators serving in Oct 1986.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - Congressional Biographical Directory for elected positions